Porthmadog F.C.: Welsh Premier League

 The season continued poorly, especially at home, where Porthmadog failed to win a league game until the last day of the season against Rhyl.
 This win helped take Porthmadog out of the bottom two and into safety.
 Williams, as agreed, left Porthmadog and became manager at Llangefni, and Bickerstaff has since joined Rhyl.

 Former player Paul Whelan was appointed the new manager in May 2008.
 After only eight months at the helm and with relegation looming, Whelan was replaced by former Welshpool manager Tomi Morgan.
 With the transfer-window already closed, Morgan was unable to augment the team, which eventually finished the season in sixteenth place, just above the two relegation places again.
 The goals of Marc Lloyd Williams, who re-signed for the club where he started his career, were the high points of a disappointing season, with the striker scoring 24 from 33 league starts.

 The 2009–10 season saw Morgan make numerous changes to the squad and bring in many player from his former club.
 Despite the new squad, the team failed to make an impact on the pitch, finishing in fifteenth place with fewer points than the previous season.
 The FAW's decision to restructure the Welsh Premier by introducing the Super 12 for the season 2010–11 meant that Porthmadog, along with six others, was relegated to the Cymru Alliance League.
-Following Morgan's departure for Carmarthen during the close-season, the club appointed from within, with midfielder Gareth Parry taking over the reins in June 2010.
+Following Morgan's departure for Carmarthen Town during the close-season, the club appointed from within, with midfielder Gareth Parry taking over the reins in June 2010.